Croatia–United States relations: First Trump administration (2017–2021)

-On October 2, 2020, U.S. secretary of state Mike Pompeo visited Dubrovnik, where he had a meeting with Croatia's prime minister Andrej Plenković and other Croatian government officials.
-Following the meeting, the Croatian foreign minister, Gordan Grlić-Radman, said that Croatia had signed no document whereby it would undertake to refrain from co-operating with China on the issues of security with a view to 5G.
-Pompeo's visit was foreshadowed by statements made by Croatia's president Zoran Milanović, who harshly criticised the U.S. top leaders, saying, among other things, that Donald Trump had ruined the international reputation of the United States.
-Following Pompeo's visit, Milanović, who had not participated in hosting the secretary of state, spoke against the Three Seas Initiative, saying it was the Obama administration′s initiative that was potentially harmful for Croatia as it was aimed at isolating Russia as well as Germany, an endeavour he said Croatia ought not to participate in.
+In 2018 and 2020 the U.S. Secretary of State, Mike Pompeo, visited Dubrovnik, where he had a meeting with Croatia's prime minister Andrej Plenković and other Croatian government officials.
+Following the 2020 meeting, the Croatian foreign minister, Gordan Grlić-Radman, said that Croatia had signed no document whereby it would undertake to refrain from co-operating with China on the issues of 5G security.
+Pompeo's visit was foreshadowed by statements made by Croatia's president Zoran Milanović, who harshly criticized U.S. foreign policy, particularly its disengagement with various international organizations.